 - 2 nails

-- Nail two nails on a wall – one high and the other about three to six feet lower than the other nail.
+- Nail two nails on a wall – one high and the other about three to six feet lower.

 - Wind a good amount of wire onto the top nail, then stretch the wire as tight as you can while winding it around the bottom nail.